Serie A agent gets freezing order against Irish media firm

 The court heard Media Partners and Silva are part of a worldwide group whose business includes the distribution of television rights for various football leagues.

-Jarlath Ryan BL, for Infront, said his client is an agent of Serie A, a professional football league.
+Jarlath Ryan, for Infront, said his client is an agent of Serie A, a professional football league.

 Serie A had signed an agreement, following a tender process, to assign international audiovisual rights of the games to Media Partners and Silva, with an address at Northumberland Road, Ballsbridge, Dublin 4, he said.